World's Dumbest...

-truTV Presents: World's Dumbest... (formerly titled The Smoking Gun Presents: World's Dumbest...) is an American reality comedy television series produced by Meetinghouse Productions, Inc. and aired on truTV from 2008 to 2014.
+truTV Presents: World's Dumbest... (formerly titled The Smoking Gun Presents: World's Dumbest..., and simply known as World's Dumbest...) is an American reality comedy television series produced by Meetinghouse Productions, Inc. and aired on truTV from 2008 to 2014.

-Starting in 2022, TBD has aired reruns.
+Each episode features a ranked compilation of 20 video clips depicting unconventional or ill-advised behavior, often sourced from surveillance footage, eyewitness recordings, or public broadcasts, and includes commentary from featured celebrities or comedians.
+Segments are organized by thematic categories such as criminals, drivers, daredevils, partiers, and performers.

+Starting on May 31, 2022, TBD (now Roar) is currently airing reruns, albeit heavily edited down to a half-hour.

 Overview

 Early beginnings

 Each episode of the series, originally only known as World's Dumbest Criminals, presented a comedic look at 20 half-witted and offbeat events recorded on camera and occasionally, on tape by 911 dispatchers.

 As the series expanded to offer humorous looks at other subjects, the episodes were classified by themes, such as criminals (later outlaws), drivers (later motorheads), daredevils (later thrillseekers), partiers, and performers.
 Since Season 7, the series produced several episodes centering around weird and humorous Inventions.
 These episodes forgoed the usual World's Dumbest title and replaced it with World's Smartest; possibly with a sarcastic undertone.

 Each featured commentary from comedians and writers such as Bryan Callen, Jared Logan, Chris Fairbanks, Kevin and Tom McCaffrey, and others.

 Because the show's original focus had solely been on criminals bungling their acts of crime, commentary used to be provided mostly by celebrities known for their own past brushes with the law, including Danny Bonaduce, Leif Garrett, Tonya Harding, Todd Bridges, Daniel Baldwin, Frank Stallone and Gary Busey.
 These individuals continued to appear on the show after its focus expanded.

 Sound effects and mock commentary are added to enhance the humor of the events.
 A cartoon storyboard may be added to make up for the lack of video.

 In January 2011, the show renamed itself as truTV Presents: World's Dumbest..., dropping the "Smoking Gun", with the commentators' on-screen ID logos, the episode's opening title page, and background brightness adjusted as well, in the process.
 The new title page and show name was retroactively applied to reruns of older episodes.